-The King County Developmental Disabilities Division contracts with WithinReach to facilitate the central referral line for entry into Birth-to-Three services.
+The Developmental Disabilities and Early Childhood Supports Division contracts with WithinReach to facilitate the central referral line for entry into Birth-to-Three services.
 The WithinReach Family Health Hotline can be reached by phone at 1-800-322-2588.
 The Birth-to-Three Referral form ( PDF / Word ) can be faxed to 206-299-9146.

-The King County Developmental Disabilities Division contracts with 12 different Birth-to-Three non-profit agencies in King County.
+The Developmental Disabilities and Early Childhood Supports Division contracts with 12 different Birth-to-Three non-profit agencies in King County.
 While three of these agencies provide specialized services to children who are deaf or hard of hearing, the other eight have a significant history of providing services to infants, toddlers, and their families and have the capacity to provide comprehensive Birth-to-Three services, shown below, to utilize properly licensed and certified staff:

 - Physical Therapists;

 - Occupational Therapists;